 Also, as a BDC, we will be generally prohibited from acquiring assets other than "qualifying assets" unless, after giving effect to the acquisition, at least 70% of our total assets are qualifying assets.
 Qualifying assets generally include securities of "eligible portfolio companies," cash, cash equivalents, U.S. government securities and high-quality debt instruments maturing in one year or less from the time of investment.
 The SEC has adopted a new rule under the 1940 Act which defines an "eligible portfolio company" to include all private domestic operating companies and public domestic operating companies whose securities are not listed on a national securities exchange registered under the Securities Exchange Act of 1934, as amended (the "Exchange Act") (i.e., New York Stock Exchange, American Stock Exchange and The NASDAQ Global Market).
 Public domestic operating companies whose securities are quoted on the over-the-counter bulletin board and through Pink Sheets LLC are not listed on a national securities exchange, and therefore are eligible portfolio companies under the new rule.
-In addition, the SEC has proposed a new rule that would expand the definition of eligible portfolio company to include one of the following ceilings: publicly-traded companies with a market capitalization of less than \$250 million, publicly-traded companies with a market capitalization of less than \$150 million or publicly-traded companies with a public float of less than \$75 million.
+In addition, the SEC has proposed a new rule that would expand the definition of eligible portfolio company to include one of the following ceilings: publicly-traded companies with a market capitalization of less than \$250 million, publicly-traded companies with a market capitalization of less than \$250 million, publicly-traded companies with a market capitalization of less than \$75 million.
 The SEC has published these alternatives for comment, and we cannot be certain which alternative it will choose to adopt as the new rule after the comment period has ended.
 However, we would not need to adjust our investment objective and policies if such proposed rule is not adopted.
 See "Regulation."
-We may invest up to 30% of our portfolio in opportunistic investments that our investment adviser identifies in order to seek to enhance returns to stockholders.
+We may invest up to 30% of our portfolio in opportunistic investment that our investment objective and policies if such proposed rule is not adopted.
+See "Regulation."
+We may invest up to 30% of our portfolio in opportunistic investment that